Data Warehouse Design

 What is data warehouse design?+

-Data warehouse design is the process of structuring a database specifically for analytical queries and reporting.
-It involves choosing an architecture (Kimball, Inmon, or Data Vault), defining fact and dimension tables, establishing grain, and building layers from raw staging through to business-facing presentation models.
+Structuring a database specifically for analytical queries and reporting.
+Involves choosing an architecture (Kimball, Inmon, Data Vault), defining fact and dimension tables, establishing grain, building layers from raw staging through to business-facing presentation models.

 What is the difference between a data warehouse and a database?+